 - Repeat the same tempo run at threashold pace over a few weeks.
 Sticking to the same HR, you will find you’re running faster or have covered more ground (if say a set time tempo run).

 They can range from inexpensive to a small fortune, so think about what you really it for and just buy one that’ll meet your needs and no more.
 Check out our guide to the best HRM’s on the market.

-HRM’s can be a fantastic training tool.
+HRM’s can be a fantastic training tool and for more information on why they're so good, see here.
 They don’t have to cost a fortune and there are many benefits to owning one.
 Learn the basics, use them wisely and watch the improvement.
 Above all, don’t forget to run to the beat!